 Let’s talk movies first.
 It’s roles for women that are showing up strong in 2018.
 Alex Garland follows Ex Machina with a new brain-teaser (and Natalie Portman) in Annihilation.
 Alicia Vikander, who was the “machina” in the aforementioned film, takes over from Angelina Jolie in Tomb Raider, and Jennifer Lawrence is a ballet assassin in Red Sparrow.
 Rooney Mara takes on Mary Magdalene in this new interpretation on the Biblical character; Chloe Sevigny and Kristen Stewart join forces for a new take on the Lizzie Borden tale; and Keira Knightley plays the intriguing French novelist Colette.
 Steve McQueen of Hunger and 12 Years A Slave has cast Viola Davis in a new, feature version of the crime drama Widows.
 No one’s planning on missing the reboot of Ocean’s 8 with a cast to die for, and we’re curious how Emma Stone and Rachel Weisz team up for Yorgos Lanthimos’s new offering, a period drama entitled The Favourite.
 Not that there aren’t some good vehicles for the men.
 Lars Von Trier heads to Washington State during a 1970s serial killer investigation with Matt Dillon and Uma Thurman in The House that Jack Built.
 Canadian director Xavier Dolan presents Kit Harington in a non-Jon Snow piece (with Susan Sarandon) in The Death and Life of John F. Donovan.
 Also promising: a neo-noir with Andrew Garfield called Under the Silver Lake and a film about Ireland during the Famine in Black 47.
 We’re greeting the news of Daniel Day-Lewis’s rumored last role in The Phantom Thread with mixed feelings but pure feelings for Claire Foy’s turn as the new Lisbeth Salander in The Girl in the Spider’s Web.
 And we’re hearing great things about Beast, which is set on the remote isle of Jersey.
 Acclaimed writer Ian McEwan continues to be adapted, and this year sees his novel On Chesil Beach (with Lady Bird’s Saoirse Ronan) screened, as well as The Children Act, directed by the talented Richard Eyre.
 Speaking of Eyre, he’s reuniting Emma Thompson and Anthony Hopkins in an adaptation of King Lear.
 Martin Scorsese is also rumored to be reuniting Robert DeNiro, Al Pacino, Joe Pesci, and Harvey Keitel in a script by Steve Zaillian (Schindler’s List) called The Irishman.

 Television keeps getting stronger and stronger, and the BBC is giving good competition to homegrown Netflix and Amazon.
 In particular: the police drama Hard Sun, the psychological thriller Apple Tree Yard with Emily Watson, the adaptation of J.K.
 Rowling’s Cormoran Strike detective series, Benedict Cumberbatch in the role of the bemused misanthrope Patrick Melrose in the eponymous comedic series, and Hugh Grant in the true story of an astonishing British political scandal appropriately called A Very English Scandal.
 Nearby, Ireland offers up Striking Out, about a female attorney whose life is upended just prior to her wedding.
-Across the pond—aka here—we await Michael Shannon and Taylor Kitsch in Waco about the Branch Davidian cult, Gone Girl writer Gillian Flynn’s Sharp Objects with Amy Adams (all episodes directed by Jean-Marc Vallée), and the nostalgia factor comes in with reboots of Roseanne, Heathers, and a series that aggregates the world of Stephen King in Castle Rock.
+Across the pond—aka here—we await Michael Shannon and Taylor Kitsch in Waco about the Branch Davidian cult, Gone Girl writer Gillian Flynn’s Sharp Objects with Amy Adams (all episodes directed by Jean-Marc Vallée), and a series that aggregates the world of Stephen King in Castle Rock.
 On Netflix, we’re looking forward to Alexander Skarsgård in Mute, about a man who cannot speak taking on the Berlin underworld as he searches for his missing girlfriend, and Maniac, which features Emma Stone and Jonah Hill in a remake of a Norwegian dark comedy (is there any other kind of comedy from Norway?).

 For the aurally inclined, podcasts are blooming.
 The dark side is the subject of S-Town, which explores the Southern gothic, and Homecoming brings together actors like Catherine Keener and Amy Sedaris for a conspiracy thriller series.
 Music aficionados can be sated with Song Exploder (which asks musicians to analyze their own work) and Soundtracking with Edith Bowman (cinematic music).
 We like academic projects, too, like 50 Things that Made the Modern Economy, Crowdscience (which puts curious everyday questions to scientists), and The Guilty Feminist, which focuses on topical issues in comedic and intellectual ways with Australian Deborah Frances-White.